AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/creating-an-email-program/understanding-email-programs.md

 # Understanding Email Programs {#understanding-email-programs}

-Say hello to your new Marketo friend, the email program.&nbsp;Send out emails, create A/B tests, and track your results all in one place.
+Say hello to your new Marketo friend, the email program.
+Send out emails, create A/B tests, and track your results all in one place.

 ## Control Panel {#control-panel}